 - Bone material from an animal source

-If you are receiving a bone graft in a separate appointment our expert surgeon will cut into your gums revealing the bone site beneath.
+If you are receiving a bone graft in a separate appointment our expert surgeons will cut into your gums revealing the bone site beneath.
 Your surgeon places the graft and covers it with a membrane.
 At this point the site is stitched up.
 Over the next few months your natural bone grows around the implant material adding strength and density.

 Is the process painful?

 If your bone graft is performed at the same time as your tooth extraction it is no more painful than that process.
 And since you will be under the influence of a local anesthetic and sedation if you choose, you won’t be able to feel the process.
 If your bone graft is occurring at a separate appointment, the same anesthesia or sedation is available.

 After your bone graft, it takes a few days for your gums to heal.
 But your pain should be minimal and can be reduced by taking over-the-counter medicines.
 Your Stanislaus Oral Surgeon in Modesto, CA will give you specific instructions after your procedure.